kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

          database.set_servername( "MyServer" );
          database.set_useridentification( "me", "myPassword" );

-(3)  An open message with the database name is sent to the data­base
+(3)  An open message with the database name is sent to the database
      object. ::

          database.open( "MyDatabase" );